dials/dials/doc/sphinx/targeted_scaling_guide.rst

 file have already been scaled.
 Targeted scaling would be run with the following command::

-  dials.scale integrated.pickle integrated_experiments.json target_mtz=scaled.mtz
+  dials.scale integrated.refl integrated.expt target_mtz=scaled.mtz

-The targeted scaling algorithm is the same regardless of the target datafile type, likewise the scaled dataset will be saved to scaled.pickle and scaled_experiments.json.
+The targeted scaling algorithm is the same regardless of the target datafile type, likewise the scaled dataset will be saved to scaled.refl and scaled.expt.

 General considerations for suitable options